 Excuse Me, Doctor.
 May I Ask a Question?
 I'm New to This.

-You will find articles on this site and others with lists of questions to ask your eye specialist when you're newly diagnosed with macular degeneration.
+You will find articles on this site and others with lists of questions to ask your eye specialist when you're newly diagnosed with macular degeneration (AMD or MD).
 I'm not here to repeat them.
 I'm here because part of what I've been doing for the last 4 years is talking to people right after their diagnosis.

 A new diagnosis can feel overwhelming